ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 {% include hScroller.html fileName = "linearCities.png" colSize = 12 caption = "The 20 largest cities in Texas plotted linearly, optimized for distance.
 (The Metroplex is a bit clustered, as expected.)" %}

-Here are a few more maps I've generated, without any post-processing.
+Here are a few of the starmaps I've generated, without any post-processing.
 (You can click on any of these to view them in more detail.)

 <div class = "row">
 {% include image.html fileName = "starmap10.png" colSize = 3 caption = "10 nearest stars.
 Average error of about 8.88%" %}